Factsheet: Legal Protection for Administering Pain and Symptom Relief

 Who is protected?

-The person giving the medication does not need to be a doctor for double effect to apply.
-Other health professionals and care givers, including nurses, aged care workers, paid or unpaid carers, or family members may also be protected by double effect so long as there is medical authorisation and supervision of the medication plan by a doctor, and death was not intended.
+The person giving the pain or symptom relief does not need to be a doctor for double effect to apply.
+Other health professionals and care givers, including nurses, aged care workers, paid or unpaid carers, or family members may also be protected by double effect so long as there is medical authorisation or supervision of the medication plan by a doctor or nurse practitioner, and death was not intended.

-Does the person need tdo be close to death?
+Does the person need to be close to death?

 Double effect is likely to apply only when the person is near death.
-In South Australia, the legislation applies only where the person is in the terminal phase of a terminal illness.
+In South Australia, the legal protection will apply only if the person is in the terminal phase of a terminal illness.

-A common misconception about palliative medication is that it is the same as euthanasia if it causes the person’s death.
-‘If I give my patient medication and she dies I will have euthanased her’.
-Sometimes these concerns have resulted in people not getting enough pain and symptom relief.
+A common misconception about palliative medication is that it is the same as voluntary assisted dying or euthanasia if it causes the person’s death e.g. ‘If I give my patient medication and she dies I will have euthanased her’.
+Sometimes these concerns have resulted in people not getting enough pain and symptom relief, which can cause suffering and distress for the person as well as their family.

-Appropriate palliative medication which is intended to relieve pain and suffering is not euthanasia.
+Appropriate palliative medication which is intended to relieve pain and symptoms is not voluntary assisted dying or euthanasia.
 The law views this as appropriate palliative care and, if the palliative medication also has the effect of hastening the person’s death, protects those providing the medication through double effect.

 Pain relief for a person who refuses food and water